SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   The number of azimuthal modes used for the Fourier decomposition in ``"AMcylindrical"`` geometry.
   The modes range from mode 0 to mode ``"number_of_AM-1"``.

+.. py:data:: number_of_AM_classical_Poisson_solver

+  :default: 1

+  The number of azimuthal modes used for the field initialization with non relativistic Poisson solver in ``"AMcylindrical"`` geometry.
+  Note that this number must be lower or equal to the number of modes of the simulation.

 .. py:data:: number_of_AM_relativistic_field_initialization

   :default: 1